Flocks and Rocks Trek, August 28 - September 5, 2021

 here.
 The success of that trip led us to spin off a more intensive birding expedition to that area, Bird Trek Arizona.

 This adventure will begin at the Albuquerque NM Airport and venture southwest into the White Mountains of Arizona, Aldo Leopold's first duty station with the U.S. Forest Service, and the inspiration for some of the most poignant images in his classic A Sand County Almanac.
-The White Mountains are volcanic in origin, as befits their locations along the Jemez lineament, but to get to them we must journey down the Rio Grande rift for 70 miles on Day 1.
+The White Mountains are volcanic in origin, as befits their location along the Jemez lineament, but to get to them we must journey down the Rio Grande rift for 70 miles on Day 1.
 Both the rift and the lineament are familiar to some of us from our 2017 trek.

 Looking from the edge of the Gila Wilderness toward the White Mountains.
 The smoke is from a controlled burn near Mt.
 Baldy.
 Escudilla Mountain is the high point at far right on the horizon.